The Sacred & the Profane: the search for simplicity in the total hardware-software combination

 Continue reading this article…

-Experimenting with Microcontrollers – an Arduino development kit for under £10
+A microcontroller development kit for under £10 (Arduino)

 For under £10, you can put together a microcontroller development platform, ready to program directly from your PC over USB using free Arduino software.
 Once programmed, your microcontroller will run autonomously, untethered from your PC, powered by as small a battery power supply as a single 1.5V AAA or 3V CR2032 coin cell.
 You can have it interact with its environment using dozens of low-cost sensors and motors.
 Everything you need to explore the exciting world of embedded systems is available to you, typically for less than a day pass on the London underground.